 - Monad ranks in the top 25% of entities I track

 - the Monad wikipedia page

-- I have 15 facts about Monad. what would you like to know? email me and let me know how I can help.
+- Have a question about Monad not answered here?
+Email me and let me know how I can help.

 Languages with Monad include haskell

 -- https://stackoverflow.com/questions/44965/what-is-a-monad parseExpr = parseString <|> parseNumber parseString = do char '"' x <- many (noneOf "\"") char '"' return (StringValue x) parseNumber = do num <- many1 digit return (NumberValue (read num))